Irieo/EasterChess/README.md

 let's define a "success" as when this thing beats me (my chess.com rating ~1500)

+On a background: this is rather a fun way to refresh knowledge of numpy & python classes which I need for my research.

+### credits
+this project is eventually based on [G. Hotz twitchchess](https://gitshub.com/geohot/twitchchess) GitHub repo and reverse engineering attempt to grasp how things work.

 ### Some concepts to learn on the way: